practicalli/clojure/clojure-tools/rebel-repl/customize-rebel.md

-# Configure Rebel Readline
+# Customize Rebel Readline

-## Configure rebel readline

 In `~/.clojure/rebel_readline.edn` you can provide a map with the following options:

 ```
 :key-map         - either :viins or :emacs.
 Defaults to :emacs